 \subsection{Single-view guiding shape synthesis}

 Performing 3D reconstruction from single-view input has been a very challenging task.
-In recent years, with the fast advances of deep learning method, state-of-the-art method has shown the possibility to learn a descriptive latent representation for category-specific objects and synthesize the corresponding shape, in the representation of voxel, point cloud, or mesh.
+In recent years, with the fast advances of the deep learning methods, the state-of-the-art method has shown the possibility of learning a descriptive latent representation for category-specific objects and synthesizing the corresponding shape represented by voxels, point clouds, or meshes.
 In this work, we reconstruct the guiding 3D shape $M^{G}$ based on the input clipart $S$ by following Lun~\etal~\shortcite{lun20173d}.

-In their method, they use an encoder-decoder architecture where there are multiple (12 in their paper) decoders that predict geometric data including (i) the normal maps, (ii) the depth maps, and (iii) foreground probability maps for each viewpoint.
-For each input sketch they applied Poisson surface reconstruction~\cite{Kaz06Poisson} on the predicted geometric data to generate the mesh.
+In their method, they use an encoder-decoder architecture where there are multiple (12 in their paper) decoders that predict geometric data, including (i) the normal maps, (ii) the depth maps, and (iii) foreground probability maps for each viewpoint.
+For each input sketch, they applied Poisson surface reconstruction~\cite{Kaz06Poisson} on the predicted geometric data to generate the mesh.
 The entire pipeline is illustrated in \figname~\ref{fig:overall_flow}(a).